swiftlang/swift-evolution/proposals/0380-if-switch-expressions.md

 This does have the downside of requiring fallback to the existing techniques when, for example, a single expression has a log line above it.
 This is in keeping with the current behavior of `return` omission.

-An exception to this rule is if a branch either returns or throws, in which case no value for the overall expression need be produced.
-In these cases, multiple expressions could be executed on that branch prior to the `throw` or `return`.
+An exception to this rule is if a branch either explicitly throws, or terminates the program (e.g. with `fatalError`), in which case no value for the overall expression need be produced.
+In these cases, multiple expressions could be executed on that branch prior to that point.

+In the case where a branch throws, either because a call in the expression throws (which requires a `try`) or with an explicit `throw`, there is no requirement to mark the overall expression with an additional `try` (e.g. before the `if`).

 Within a branch, further `if` or `switch` expressions may be nested.